VeVe

-VeVe is a mobile application available for Android and iOS devices, developed by Ecomi.
-The app serves as a platform for the buying and selling of licensed digital collectibles, including non-fungible tokens (NFTs).
-VeVe has the distinction of being the first marketplace to offer NFTs from prominent brands such as Marvel, DC, Disney, Star Wars, Givenchy, Coca-Cola, and Pixar.
+VeVe is a New Zealand-based company specializing in licensed digital collectibles.
+The company has mobile apps available for Android and iOS devices, as well as a web app, where users can purchase digital collectibles and view them in AR & VR.
+VeVe has the distinction of being the first marketplace to offer NFTs from prominent brands such as Marvel, Disney and DC.

 History

+VeVe was founded by Dan Crothers and David Yu in 2018.

-VeVe has formed several partnerships with notable entities to offer unique NFT collections to its users.
+VeVe has formed several partnerships with major licensors to offer unique digital collectibles to its users, utilizing non-fungible token (NFT) technology.

 In June 2021, VeVe collaborated with Givenchy to release a series of NFT art pieces by Amar Singh to support LGBTQIA+ causes.

 Later, in August 2021, VeVe partnered with Marvel Entertainment to release the first-ever NFT of Spider-Man.
 VeVe also partnered with Star Trek in September 2021 to offer NFTs based on iconic starships, such as the Enterprise-D and Borg Cube.

 In November 2021, VeVe collaborated with the United States Postal Service to create NFT stamp collectibles commemorating the Day of the Dead holiday, followed by a Christmas-themed set released in December of the same year.

 Additionally, VeVe partnered with Disney in November 2021 to release a series of NFT collectibles called "Golden Moments," featuring beloved characters from Disney, Pixar, Marvel, and Star Wars.

-VeVe continued to work with Disney, releasing a collection for the iconic Steamboat Willie character in December 2021 and a set of interactive lenticular card NFTs from Mickey & Friends in February 2022.
+VeVe also teamed up with Lamborghini in February 2023 to release a set of 3D digital collectibles based on the Huracán STO line of sports cars.

+In July 2023, VeVe partnered with Kartoon Studios to release digital collectibles of Stan Lee, which sold out nearly instantly.

+VeVe has also partnered with brands on physical/digital collaborations ("phygitals") where customers who purchase a physical product receive a digital counterpart.
+In September 2023, VeVe partnered with Funko on an Iron Man collectible with a digital counterpart available via promo code.
+In October 2023, VeVe released a phygital collaboration with Christian Louboutin and Marvel for their "Loubiverse" collection.

+At SXSW in 2024, VeVe and Marvel announced the release of a new app called VeVe Comics, where users can purchase digital versions of new comic releases on the same day that the physicals are released in store.

+VeVe has also launched a sub-brand called "VeVeVibes" for IP related to the music category.
+In May 2024, they announced a collaboration with YG Entertainment to bring digital collectibles for Blackpink to the platform.